SAE J1939 Gateway And Data Logger With Real-Time Clock

 In record mode, the gateway reads the data traffic without being connected to a PC.
 A free-of-charge Windows software is available for the device setup (PGN filtering, message-sampling frequency, etc.) as well as reviewing and re-playing the SAE J1939 data.

 The data file format is Microsoft-Excel-compatible (.csv), and the data file can be retrieved directly from the SD card for further processing.
-Furthermore, the data logger offers an optional feature to include GPS information attached to the data (requires additional onboard GPS sensor).

 While the JCOM.XE device works as described in the user manual, it is still undergoing some firmware extensions that affect the SD card recording capabilities.
 At this time, the only way to retrieve the recorded data from the device is by opening the enclosure and retrieving the SD card.
 We are working on retrieving the data per USB connection, but we are still in the testing phase.